 - Visual hallucinations (seeing things that are not present)

-- Sleep disorders, such as acting out one’s dreams while asleep
+- Sleep disorders, such as acting out dreams while asleep

 - Behavioral and mood symptoms, including depression, apathy, anxiety, agitation, delusions, or paranoia